Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Introduction

 \section{Introduction}

 Probing the large-scale structure (LSS) of the Universe has always been one of the main missions of cosmological observations.
 Constraining the property of dark matter and dark energy, recovering the primordial fluctuations and testing gravity theories are all in need of cosmological surveys with large survey area and wide redshift coverage.
 To achieve this target, line intensity mapping (LIM) has been proposed and proven to be an efficient technique.
-Line intensity mapping makes use of the emission lines from the energy level transition of atoms or molecules, such as HI 21cm, CII, CO, Ly$\alpha$, H$\alpha$, [OIII], etc.~\citep[see e.g.][]{intro_2010_Visbal,intro_2011_Carilli,intro_2011_Lidz,intro_2011_Gong,intro_2012_Gong,intro_2013_Gong,intro_2014_Gong,intro_2013_Silva,intro_2015_Silva,intro_2014_Pullen,intro_2014_Uzgil,intro_2017_Fonseca,Gong2017,intro_2020_Gong}.
-These lines can reflect different properties and progresses of galaxy evolution, and could be good tracers of the LSS.
+LIM makes use of the emission lines from the energy level transition of atoms or molecules, such as H\textsc{i} 21cm, C\textsc{ii}, CO, Ly$\alpha$, H$\alpha$, [O\textsc{iii}], etc.~\citep[see e.g.][]{intro_2010_Visbal,intro_2011_Carilli,intro_2011_Lidz,intro_2011_Gong,intro_2012_Gong,intro_2013_Gong,intro_2014_Gong,intro_2013_Silva,intro_2015_Silva,intro_2014_Pullen,intro_2014_Uzgil,Gong2017,intro_2017_Fonseca,intro_2020_Gong}.
+These lines can reflect different properties and progresses of galaxy evolution, and can be good tracers of the LSS.